gauge-sh/tach/README.md

 This will wipe all the configuration generated and enforced by Tach.

-If you just want to see the external dependencies and external usage of a given file or module in your project, you can use `tach report`.
+If you just want to see the dependencies and usages of a given file or module in your project, you can use `tach report`.

 ```bash
 tach report my_package/